Bowery/website/jekyll-blog/_posts/2014-10-21-getting-started-with-node-and-bowery.markdown

 Ever wanted to kick the tires with Node.js without installing a ton of stuff on your local machine?
 This is exactly how it is done.

+### Install Bowery

 > First walk through [getting your AWS credentials](http://docs.aws.amazon.com/general/latest/gr/getting-aws-sec-creds.html) and [Bowery.io account setup](/start/ "Click to read Getting Started"), and then come back when you are ready to get your Node groove on.

-### Got Node?
+### Configure Your App

-First to start this off right you'll be needing a local node app.
+You'll be needing a local node app.
 One of the easiest ways to do this is with an [example app like the one we provide](https://github.com/Bowery/node-example).
 This particular app is a Node.js app using the Express web framework.
 This is an extremely common stack to base web development on.

 ![Create app](http://bowery-blog.s3.amazonaws.com/desktop/node/node_app_screen.png "Example Node.js/Express app configuration")